Raymo111/latex-templates/README.md

     - Compile Mode: Normal (I'm scared of using draft and there's not much latency reduction for my usage)
     - Check Syntax: On

-Texlive packages required: mathtools xcolor enumitem ncctools pgf
+Texlive packages required: mathtools xcolor enumitem ncctools pgf qtree